10 simple ways to overcome anxiety

 Common symptoms of anxiety

-What causes anxiety?
+What is behind anxiety?

-Common causes of anxiety:
+Typical causes of anxiety:

-• Genetic Factors: inherited sensitivity to stress
+• Genetic factors: inherited sensitivity to stress

-• Family Influences: anxious parents, controlling upbringing
+• Family influences: anxious parents, controlling upbringing

-• Traumatic Events: abuse, losses
+• Traumatic events: abuse, loss

-Methods to counter anxiety
+Ways to fight anxiety

-1. Breathe consciously
+1. Breathe mindfully

 2. Move your body

-3. Limit overthinking
+4. Limit overthinking

-5. Stop the overthinking
+5. Pause the over-worrying

 szorongás